inindev/rock-5b/README.md

 <br/>

-The build script builds native arm64 binaries and thus needs to be run from an arm64 device such as a raspberry pi4 running a 64 bit arm linux.
-The initial build of this project used a debian arm64 raspberry pi4, but now uses a odroid m1 running stock debian bookworm arm64.
+The build script builds native arm64 binaries and thus needs to be run from an arm64 device such as an odroid m1 running a 64 bit arm linux.
+The initial build of this project used a debian arm64 raspberry pi4, but now uses a rock 5b running debian trixie arm64.

 <br/>